nichanank/nichanank-lumen/content/posts/2017-09-29---Smart-contracts-ethereum-101.md

 tags:
   - "Blockchain"
   - "Ethereum"
-description: "If you've scoured around for some information on blockchain technology, you are likely to have come across the name Ethereum.
-Like the experience of reading about Bitcoin for the first time, the abundance of technical terms and novel concepts may have left you more confused than when you first started reading.
-With this post, I aim to give a gentle introduction to the fundamental ideas behind Ethereum, explain what smart contracts are, and what we could potentially achieve with the technology."
+description: "This article gives a gentle introduction to the fundamental ideas behind Ethereum, smart contracts are, and what we could potentially achieve with decentralised applications and programmable money."
 socialImage: "/media/42-line-bible.jpg"
 ---